-- Operations Manager (or their nominee) will consult with regulatory authorities to determine if the community should be notified. - The most appropriate communication strategy will be discussed with the authorities (e.g., media release, direct contact with potentially impacted individuals).
+- Site Manager will consult with regulatory authorities to determine if the community should be notified. - The most appropriate communication strategy will be discussed with the authorities (e.g., media release, direct contact with potentially impacted individuals).

 4.4.2 Determining the Response and Notification Process